 Within the "Settings" page, select Server and enter the remote server information, such as Server Address (IP address), Username, and an SSH key to the server.
-If you do not have an SSH key to the server, leave it blank.
-The GUI will ask you the password to the remote server instead.
-Select the "Make Default Server" checkbox if you would like to set this server as your default server.
-This server will be selected as a default in other parts of the GUI.
+If you do not have an SSH key to

 You will also need to enter SILCSBIODIR and GMXDIR file path values.
 These should match the values on your server.
 You may use the "Extra setup" field to pass additional commands to the server, such as exporting environment variables or loading modulefiles.
 You may use the "Project Directory" field to define the directory on your server where server job input files will be created and server job outputs stored.
 Typical SILCS simulations produce output files in excess of 100 GB, so please select a project directory file folder with appropriate storage capacity.
 The "SILCS NUMSYS" field determines how many SILCS jobs are launched for creating FragMaps.
 Set this to an even integer; we recommend "10" to maximize convergence or "8" to minimize resource use.